bshongwe/advent-of-code-2025/README.md

 - **📅 Date-Aware**: Automatically detects which day should be generated
 - **⏰ Release Schedule**: Respects AoC release times (06:00 SAST)
 - **🔄 Auto-Generation**: Cron job creates files when puzzles are released
-- **🐍 🦀 Multi-Language**: Templates for both Python and Rust solutions
+- **🐍 🦀 🟨 Multi-Language**: Templates for Python, Rust, and JavaScript solutions
 - **📝 Smart Logging**: All automation activities are logged
 - **🔍 Missing Day Detection**: Finds and creates missing previous days